 If you are dissatisfied with the continuance of confinement or with a decision made under the Act, you may refer your case to the Tribunal administratif du Québec.
-You must write to the Tribunal yourself or ask a friend or family member, your tutor, curator, or mandatary to present a motion on your behalf.
+You must write to the Tribunal yourself or ask a friend or family member, your tutor, or mandatary to present a motion on your behalf.
 To do so, you may write a letter to the Tribunal explaining the reasons for your disagreement or you may use the Motion to Institute a Proceeding form, which you can obtain from any office of the Secretariat of the Tribunal administratif du Québec, on its website at www.taq.gouv.qc.ca or from a small claims office in a Québec courthouse.

 In your letter or on the form, you must explain, to the best of your ability, why you disagree with the decision concerning you.
-You must ensure that the Tribunal receives your motion by the prescribed deadline by filing it in person or by mailing or faxing it to:
+You must ensure that the Tribunal receives your motion by the prescribed deadline by asking a relative to drop it off in person, or by mailing or faxing it to:

-Tribunal administratif du Québec
+Tribunal administratif du Québec Secrétariat

-Secrétariat

-575, rue Jacques-Parizeau, RC.10 Québec (Québec) G1R 5R4 Telephone: 418-643-3418
+Québec 575, rue Jacques-Parizeau, RC.10 Québec (Québec) G1R 5R4 Telephone: 418 643-3418 Fax: 418 643-5335